-Identifying the best database for your search may depend on what type of information you are looking for.
-The image below includes examples of where to find specific information.
-Click the link below to see the full document.
+Identifying the best database for your search depends on what type of information you are looking for.
+Start with these databases:

 Virtual and In-person Office Hours